microsoft/botframework-components/generators/generator-bot-enterprise-assistant/generators/app/templates/README.md

 ## Configuring your Enterprise Assistant

-To test this bot locally, follow these instructions:
+To test this bot locally, you will need to complete the following steps:
+1. Provision Azure resources for local development of your root bot and each skill
+2. Configure authentication settings for your Calendar skill
+3. Configure authentication settings for your People skill
+4. Configure skill connections with allowedCallers and skill manifests

-### Provision Azure Resources to Host Bot
+### 1. Provision Azure Resources
 In order to test this bot locally, you will need the following services provisioned in Azure:
 - An Azure Bot Registration for your **root bot** and **each skill**
 - Language Understanding (LUIS)